Now registering for winter classes!

 For more information please contact us:

-Be sure to register early for the Summer Term to avoid having to pay the new late registration fee!
+Be sure to register early for the new term to avoid having to pay the new late registration fee!
 Students who register on the first day of class or after will pay an additional $10.00 fee.
 Open the Academic Calendar to check the dates classes begin.

 Our students come from a wide variety of backgrounds.
 They: